syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Find-and-Replace-text.md

 <tr>
 <td>
 Find</td><td>
-TextSearchResultReturns the text search result, if any text matched.
+TextSearchResultReturns the text search result, when any text matches.
 Otherwise returns null.</td><td>
 SfRichTextBoxAdv</td><td>
 1. string textToFind, 2.
 FindOptions option</td><td>
-Finds the first occurrence of specified text in the document from current selection.</td></tr>
+Finds the first occurrence of the specified text in the document from the current selection.</td></tr>
 <tr>
 <td>
 Find</td><td>
-TextSearchResultReturns the text search result, if any text matched.
+TextSearchResultReturns the text search result, when any text matches.
 Otherwise returns null.</td><td>
 SfRichTextBoxAdv</td><td>
 1. Regex pattern, 2.
 FindOptions option</td><td>
-Finds the first occurrence of specified regular expression in the document from current selection.</td></tr>
+Finds the first occurrence of the specified regular expression in the document from the current selection.</td></tr>
 <tr>
 <td>
 FindAll</td><td>
-TextSearchResultsReturns the text search results, if any text matched.
+TextSearchResultsReturns the text search results, when any text matches.
 Otherwise returns null.</td><td>
 SfRichTextBoxAdv</td><td>
 1. string textToFind, 2.
 FindOptions option</td><td>
-Finds all the occurrence of specified text in the entire document.</td></tr>
+Finds all the occurrence of the specified text in the entire document.</td></tr>
 <tr>
 <td>
 FindAll</td><td>
-TextSearchResultsReturns the text search results, if any text matched.
+TextSearchResultsReturns the text search results, when any text matches.
 Otherwise returns null.</td><td>
 SfRichTextBoxAdv</td><td>
 1. Regex pattern, 2.
 FindOptions option</td><td>
-Finds all the occurrence of specified regular expression in the entire document.</td></tr>
+Finds all the occurrence of the specified regular expression in the entire document.</td></tr>
 </table>